0x213F/website-0x213F/_posts/2022-07-16-how-to-be-an-owner.md

 a typical _employee_ should work hard to uphold the company. (increase profits, hit kpis, et al.)

+**_reminder: the emotion you are trying to impose on employees is fear. in fear for their wellbeing, employees should work hard to ensure that the company succeeds._**

-as such, _the owner_ should be seen as synonymous to an employee.
+as such, _the owner_ should be seen as synonymous to an employee. "one of us."

-_the owner_ works hard and a carrot dangling in front of themselves, just as it is done for _the others_.

-if done correctly, this should build camaraderie amongst _the entire team_. _everyone_ should be happily working toward a common goal due to "aligned incentives."
+if done correctly, this should build camaraderie amongst _the entire team_. the idea is to convince _employees_ that everyone is happily working toward a common goal due to "aligned incentives."

-... unbeknownst to _the employees_:
+...unbeknownst to _the employees_:

 * _the owner_ don't actually work as many hours as _they_ do.
 * _the owner_ gets paid more than _they_ do.
-* **_the owner_ has more carrot than _they_ do.**
+* _the owner_ "steers the ship" (makes all the decisions)

-to verify things are running as expected, **make certain that _everyone_ is unquestioning and satisfied with the company's pyramid-like compensation structure.**
+to verify things are running as expected, **make certain that _everyone_ is unquestioning, satisfied, and deeply fearful.**

+once this dynamic is set, the company is destined to have a pyramid-like power structure.

     (figure 5)